-You submit a prompt that looks completely innocent — “portrait of a woman in a red dress, sitting at a cafe” — and the platform returns “This generation cannot be completed” or “Content policy violation.”
-You did not write anything obviously offensive.
-The filter caught one token or one combination that pattern-matched a blocked category.
-Fixing the refusal is usually a 60-second prompt rewrite once you know which class of trigger you tripped.
+You submit an image prompt that looks completely innocent — portrait of a woman in a red dress, sitting at a cafe — and the tool returns a refusal instead of an image.
+The filter caught one token or one combination that pattern-matched a blocked category, not your intent.

 Common causes